It seems you are offline. Please check your connection and try again.

 These are shared numbers, so they are open to everyone.
 Want a list of free SMS numbers online from other places too?
 You can browse them and switch when you need a different country.

 Anyone can read this.
 Every message that lands on a public number shows up for all visitors, so never use it for anything tied to your name or money.
-For a private line, Grab a private number.
+For a private number, Grab a private number.

 Which apps send a code to a shared dutch number